 (Date)

 Charging Party Rep. (Name and address)

 Re: Case Name and Case Number

 Dear Mr./Ms. (Name):

-Pursuant to our telephone conversation of (date), enc the original allegations, you intend to (state added alle amended charge and return it as soon as possible.
-A questions, please contact me at (telephone #). egations or corr rection of errors).
-Please sign and date the
+As we spoke about on the phone on (date), I have enclosed the (First) Amended Charge in this case.
+In addition to the originallegations, you intend to (state added allegations or correction of errors).
+Please sign and date the amended charge and refit as soon as possible.
+You must serve a copy of the amended charge on the Charged Party.
+If you have any questions, please contact me at (telephone #). turn

 Sincerely,

 Field Agent Region ()